Darshan-Naik/qortex/examples/react-app/README.md

-# 🚀 d-query React Example
+# 🚀 qortex React Example

-This comprehensive example demonstrates the full power of `d-query-react` using real API data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+This comprehensive example demonstrates the full power of `qortex-react` using real API data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 It showcases various data fetching patterns, caching strategies, and error handling techniques with actual network requests.

 ## 🌟 Features Demonstrated